 ©2012 Mark Wheatley & JC Vaughn

-It’s time to take the next step in comics to reach out to that wider audience which a mass medium such as sequential art should speak to.
-You’re just one hundred and sixty hours into that new era, seven days into the next stage of the evolution of comics, one week into the future of comics.
-Like I said, a great deal can happen in that time.
+We're taking the next step in comics production to reach out to the wide audience this great medium should speak to.
+We're just one hundred and sixty hours into that new era, seven days into the next stage of the evolution of comics, one week into the future of comics.
+Like I said, a lot can happen in that time : )